Yale-BIM/f21-assignments/assignment-1/README.md

 ## Part I. Set up Gitlab Repository

-1. Create an account in [GitLab](https://gitlab.com/users/sign_in#register-pane).
-Associate the account to your Yale email.
+1. Create a free account in [GitHub](https://github.com/) using your Yale email.

-	> If you already have a GitLab account associated to your Yale email, you can skip this step.
+	> If you already have a GitHub account associated to your Yale email, you can skip this step.

+2. Setup SSH keys for your GitHub account so that you can download and commit your code without having to provide your password all the time.
+Follow [these instructions](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to generate a new SSH key in your machine and [upload your public key](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) to GitHub.

+	> If you already setup an SSH key for your GitHub account, you can skip this step.

-2. Create an empty, `private project` in GitLab called *cpsc459-assignments* or  *cpsc559-assignments* based on whether you are fulfilling the undergrad (CPSC 459) or graduate (CPSC 559) requirements for the course.
+3. Create an empty, `private repository` in GitHub called *cpsc459-assignments* or  *cpsc559-assignments* based on whether you are fulfilling the undergrad (CPSC 459) or graduate (CPSC 559) requirements for the course.
 The GiLab project will be used to store your assignment's code.

-2. Open the project page, copy the HTTPS URL, and paste it in a terminal to `clone your project` into your machine.
+4. Open the repository page, copy the SSH URL, and paste it in a terminal to `clone your project` into your machine.
 For example:

     ```bash
     # Example
-    $ git clone https://gitlab.com/<username>/cpsc459-assignments.git <username>-cpsc459-assignments
+    $ git clone https://github.com/<username>/cpsc459-assignments.git <username>-cpsc459-assignments
     ```

-	where \<username\> is your GitLab username.
+	where \<username\> is your GitHub username.

-	> Alternatively, you can clone your project with SSH if you've [setup SSK Keys](https://docs.gitlab.com/ee/ssh/).
-Cloning with SSH has the advantage that you don't have to type your password for every future commit.

-3. Change your directory to your cloned repository.
+5. Change your directory to your cloned repository.

     ```bash
     # Example